 Place it back on the heat and continue to whisk until it starts to thicken.
 Still whisking, add the unsalted butter little by little, allowing it to melt.
 Continue this process until it’s fully emulsified.

-Poach Eggs: Fill a deep saucepan with water and bring it to a gentle simmer.
-Add the vinegar.
+Poach Eggs: Fill a deep, medium saucepan with water and bring it to a gentle simmer.
+Add the white vinegar.

 Break the eggs into 2 separate ramekins.
 Stir the water briskly to form a vortex and gently slide an egg into the center of the vortex.
 Let it cook for 2-3 minutes and then remove with a slotted spoon.
 Repeat the same technique with the other egg.